exakat/exakat-docs/Reference/Rulesets.rst

 Inventory
 +++++++++

-This ruleset collect all free-text names used in the code : variables, global, arguments, etc...
+This ruleset collect all free-text names used in the code : variables, global, arguments, methods, classes, etc...

 For example :